architect-ent-opnsrc/Architect/README.md

 Originally intended for use for user generated content delivery and speed, with an ability to stylize audio with limitations from the old days of computing with an added addition of file size saving.

 ## API
-Contains official wrapper with all AAFC features supported, along with an alternative RNG against System.Random.
+Contains official C# wrapper with all AAFC features supported, along with an alternative RNG against System.Random.